Exercise for osteoporosis

 January 14, 2022 Tags: , , , , , , ,

 Just about everyone knows exercise is important for preventing and treating osteoporosis.
 But do you know which types of exercises are safe?
-Which exercises actually build bone density?
+Which exercises build bone density?
 Have you heard of impact exercise?

 Impact exercises generate a mechanical load on your bone through ground reaction forces.
 The force from the ground stimulates bone growth.
 Examples are step-ups, dancing, and various hopping exercises.
 If you are not already doing impact exercises, you should start.
 This article teaches you how.

-Bone best responds to mechanical stimuli applied either through impact with a surface, like the ground, or through muscle contractions.
+Bone best responds to mechanical stimuli applied through impact with a surface, like the ground, or muscle contractions.
 Walking is not an adequate stimulus to develop bone because the impact forces with the ground are low.
 Also, walking requires only low-force muscle contractions that are inadequate to trigger bone changes.

 Impact Exercises Proven to Increase Bone Density and Function

-A 2021 study through the International Osteoporosis Foundation looked at changes in bone density and physical function following impact exercise done at home.
+A 2021 study through the International Osteoporosis Foundation looked at changes in bone density and physical function following impact exercise at home.
 Fifty postmenopausal women with low bone density performed daily single-leg hopping exercises for 4 months.

 Before You Get Started with Impact Exercises

 We do not recommend everyone begin with high-intensity jumping exercises.
-Before starting impact exercises it is important you have a strong base of strength.
+Before starting impact exercises you must have a strong base of strength.
 This base is developed through foundational weight-bearing exercises like the squat, lunge, and deadlift.
-Also walking with a weighted vest and performing spine strengthening exercises are great ways to prepare your body for impact exercises.
-We recommend you perform these types of exercises for 6 to 8 weeks before starting impact exercises.
-If you are unsure, always speak with your doctor first.
+Also walking with a weighted vest and performing spine-strengthening exercises are great ways to prepare your body for impact exercises.

-4 Simple Impact Exercises to Build Bone
+Build Bone With These 4 Simple Impact Exercises

 Step-ups are a great way to start training with impact exercises.
 Be sure to add weight in the form of hand weights or a backpack.
 Shoot for at least 10% of your body weight as a starting load.
 This is needed to create the ground reaction and muscle forces necessary to stimulate bone changes.